drumusician/woff/blog/you_dont_have_to_choose.md

 yarn add elm elm-webpack-loader
 ```

 And here is an elm.json config file to use.
 You can also generate this with elm init, but I've added it here for convenience.
-All the credit for the Elm Timer implementation goes to my colleague Tonći Galić, as I haven't played with Elm that much yet...
+All the credit for the Elm Timer implementation goes to my colleague [Tonći Galić a.k.a.
+Tuxified](https://github.com/Tuxified), as I haven't played with Elm that much yet...

 ```js
 // elm.json